Low-carb diets have been controversial for decades.

 - High triglycerides

-Bottom Line: Low-carb diets effectively reverse all 5 key symptoms of the metabolic syndrome, a serious condition known to predispose people to heart disease and type 2 diabetes.
+diets effectively reverse all five key symptoms of metabolic syndrome, a

-In this regard, the size of the particles is important.
-People who have mostly small particles have a high risk of heart disease, while people who have mostly large particles have a low risk (40, 41, 42).
+However, the size of the particles is important.
+Smaller particles are linked to a higher risk of heart disease, while larger particles are linked to a lower risk (

-Some part of the brain can only burn glucose.
-That’s why the liver produces glucose out of protein if we don’t eat any carbs.
+Your brain needs glucose, as some parts of it can only burn this type of sugar.
+That’s why your liver produces glucose from protein if you don’t eat any carbs.

-But a large part of the brain can also burn ketones, which are formed during starvation or when carbohydrate intake is very low.
+Yet, a large part of your brain can also burn ketones, which are formed during starvation or when carb intake is very low.

 In many cases, this diet can cure children of epilepsy.
-In one study, over half of children on a ketogenic diet had a greater than 50% reduction in seizures.
-16% of the children became seizure free (45).
+In one study, over half of the children on a ketogenic diet experienced a greater than 50% reduction in their number of seizures, while 16% became seizure-free (

 Few things are as well established in nutrition science as the immense health benefits of low-carb and ketogenic diets.